homothetyhk/RandomizerMod/README.md

 - Remove Spell Upgrades: Removes Shade Soul, Descending Dark, and Abyss Shriek.
 Additionally, modifies spells so that they cannot be upgraded beyond the first level, even with duplicate items.
 - Cursed Masks: The Knight starts with only one mask, and an additional 16 mask shards are randomized.
 Be warned that this setting interacts with Replace Junk With One Geo to remove the added mask shards, if both are active.
 - Cursed Notches: The Knight starts with only one charm notch, and an additional 2 charm notches are randomized.
 Be warned that this setting interacts with Replace Junk With One Geo to remove the added charm notches, if both are active.
 - Randomize Mimics: Add the four non-colo mimic locations to the randomization pool (some grubs may turn into mimics).
-With grubs unrandomized, instead randomize the mimics and grubs among themselves (some grubs may turn into mimics).
+With grubs unrandomized, instead randomize the mimics and grubs among themselves.
+- Maximum Grubs Replaced By Mimics: When Randomize Mimics is enabled, this setting allows the randomizer to replace grubs with mimics.
+The maximum here is inclusive.
+Grub replacement can happen whether grubs are randomized or not.
+The number of replaced grubs will be clamped to 46 - CostSettings.MaximumGrubCost - CostSettings.GrubTolerance, to ensure all grub costs remain payable.

 ### Transition Settings